audreyfabiola/Todo-List/README.md

 ### Features
-- **Add Tasks**

-Users can add tasks by entering task details.
+- **Add Tasks**: Users can add tasks by entering task details.

-- **Edit Tasks**

-Users can edit existing tasks to update task details.
+- **Edit Tasks**: Users can edit existing tasks to update task details.

-- **Delete Tasks**

-Users can delete tasks that are no longer needed.
+- **Delete Tasks**: Users can delete tasks that are no longer needed.

 ### Pages Available

-- **Landing Page**

-The landing page serves as the entry point to the Todo List app.
+- **Landing Page**: The landing page serves as the entry point to the Todo List app.

-- **Todo List Page**

-The Todo List page displays the list of tasks added by the user.
+- **Todo List Page**: The Todo List page displays the list of tasks added by the user.
 It allows users to perform actions such as adding, editing, and deleting tasks

 ### Screenshots